DHTMLX/docs-suite/docs/guides/datacollection/loading_data.md

 ## Checking whether data is loaded

 :::tip pro version only
-This functionality is available in the PRO edition only.
+The method works with the [Dynamic loading](helpers/lazydataproxy.md) functionality which is available in the PRO edition only.
 :::

 You can check whether the specified data range is loaded from the server using the [`isDataLoaded()`](data_collection/api/datacollection_isdataloaded_method.md) method of [DataCollection](data_collection.md).
 The method takes the following parameters: